Cowboys’ easy ride in NFC East not so easy any longer | Times Leader

 New York Giants (4-8) at Los Angeles Chargers (7-5)

 Both sides have concerns about who won’t be available.
-Chargers receivers Keenan Allen and Mike Williams and cornerback Chris Harris Jr. are in COVID-19 protocol.
-All three could test out before Sunday and play.
+Chargers receivers Keenan Allen is out, and Mike Williams and cornerback Chris Harris Jr. are in COVID-19 protocol, but could test out before Sunday and play.

-Giants QB Mike Glennon (concussion protocol) is expected to start as long as he is cleared.
-If Glennon can’t play, Jake Fromm would likely see his first regular-season reps.
-Starter Daniel Jones remains sidelined because of a neck injury, and several other key offensive players are questionable.
+Giants QB Mike Glennon will start after he cleared concussion protocol, but could be dealing with a diminished receiving corps.
+Starting quarterback Daniel Jones remains sidelined because of a neck injury.

 The Chargers have won four straight against the Giants, who have lost their past four games this season on the road.
 They will be guaranteed a fifth consecutive losing record with a defeat.